mcfnord/rml/src/dishonest.md

 # Lindquist doubles down

 My case was very unusual.
-People in civil court often love the idea of involving the prosecutor.
+People in civil court often love the idea of involving the police.
 It can give a huge advantage to their lot in civil court when they opposing party is in jail, or silent due to their Fifth Amendment right to be so.
 Any sound prosecutor would see bright yellow flags when a party in a civil